Showmenu

 Peregrine Falcons at UC Davis Medical Center

-For the seventh season, a pair of peregrine falcons returned to their nest atop UC Davis Medical Center.
-The nest sits a safe distance from the hospital's busy helipad.
+A pair of peregrine falcons has once again returned to its nest atop UC Davis Medical Center.
+Positioned at a safe distance from the hospital’s busy helipad, the site provides the birds with a secure vantage point.

 About the Peregrine Falcon